gelero43/Assignment/README.md

   aTimestamp timestamp NOT NULL

 Edit the `sender.php` and set your username and password for rabbitmq.If you are using different url or/and different exchange then change them too.
-Edit the `receiver.php` and set your username and password for rabbitmq.If you are using different url or/and different exchange then change them too.
+Edit the `receiver.php` and set your username and password for rabbitmq.If you are using different url or/and different queue then change them too.
 In one terminal run the command `php sender.php`.
 In another terminal run the command `php receiver.php`.